Cognitive Test for Dementia: Detect Early

 Clock Drawing Test for Dementia

-The Clock Drawing Test is a widely used cognitive screening tool designed to detect early signs of cognitive impairment and dementia.
+The Clock Drawing Test is a very popular, simple cognitive test for dementia.
+It is designed to detect early signs of dementia.

-It assesses visuospatial and executive function by requiring the patient to draw a clock face from memory and set the time to a specific hour.
+It tests visuospatial and executive function by requiring the person to draw a clock face from memory and set the time to a specific hour.

-The test evaluates different aspects of clock drawing, including the placement and size of the numbers, hands, and clock face.
+The clock test evaluates different aspects of the drawing.
+These include; the placement and size of the numbers, hands, and clock face.

-Scoring is based on a variety of factors.
-These include placement, size, and symmetry.
+Scoring the test is based on factors such as placement, size, and symmetry.
 The CDT can be a stand-alone test or used in combination with other cognitive tests.
-It has been shown to be a sensitive and specific measure of cognitive impairment in dementia.
+It is a sensitive and specific measure of cognitive impairment.

 Clock drawing Cognitive Test PDF.